parallelcodefoundry/ParEval-Repo/data/XSBench/naive-gpt-4o-mini-cuda-to-omp/output-3/interactions/README.md.txt

 OPTIMIZE = yes
 DEBUG    = no
 PROFILE  = no
+MPI      = no
 ```
-- Optimization enables the `-O3` optimization flag.
+- Optimization enables the -O3 optimization flag.
-- Debugging enables the `-g` flag.
+- Debugging enables the -g flag.
-- Profiling enables the `-pg` flag.
+- Profiling enables the -pg flag.
 When profiling the code, you may
-wish to significantly increase the number of lookups (with the `-l`
+wish to significantly increase the number of lookups (with the -l
 flag) in order to wash out the initialization phase of the code.
+- MPI enables MPI support in the code.

 ## Running XSBench